sofiadscribner/insights-unlocked-blog/_posts/2025-02-03-tableau-tutorial.md

 ![Figure 8](https://sofiadscribner.github.io/insights-unlocked-blog/assets/img/tab-8.png)

 Our graph of sales over time is ready!
+A KPI visualization like this helps decision-makers see things such as seasonal trends in sales or the effect of a new promotion on sales as compared to sales before the promotion was implemented.

 ##### Bar Chart